google/oboe/tests/README.md

     export ANDROID_HOME=$HOME/Android/Sdk
     export ANDROID_NDK=$ANDROID_HOME/ndk-bundle

-If you need to add cmake to the path then you can find it by entering:
+If you need to add `cmake` to your path then you can find it by entering:

     ls $ANDROID_HOME/cmake